rsc-cis133DA-in-v12/CIS133DA-L10-Project-Template/README.md

 ## Style the Services page
 1. If necessary, open the `default_style.css` file.
 2. Update the multi-lined comment to add your MEID as the Author, course and section number, and current lesson number.
-3. Above the Footer Styles, add appropriate selectors, ids, or classes to style the whole group to look like a "card" using the following and the example below as a guideline.
+3. Above the Footer Styles, add appropriate selectors, ids, or classes to style each div group to look like a "card" using the following steps.
+Refer to the example below as a guideline.
     1. Display two cards side-by-side horizontally.
     2. Apply a white background color to the container.
     3. Push the cards away from each other by the same value on all sides.